Morpheuslabs-io/neo-sample-python-sc/README.md

 Invoke TX fee: 0.0001
 ```
 You can see the result in the results field.
 You can enter an incorrect password if you do not want to submit the transaction to the private network.

+You can use the IDE to open and explore the smart contract.